HanZhang-SDU/CIGARETTE/README.md

 The source code for this program can be downloaded at <https://github.com/HanZhang-SDU/CIGARETTE>.

 ## Usage and Interfaces

+For compile, just make.
+See Makefile for mutual dependece between files.

 For a comprehensive guide on how to use this program, please refer to the provided example in main.cpp.
 The set of available interfaces and configuration options can be found in VEGAS.h.

 A Python script is also included to facilitate the plotting of the output figures.